Nigerian wonderkid Adeyemo to train with FC Vizela first team

 Since joining the newly-promoted Primeira Liga from Tripple 44 Academy in January 2021 for an undisclosed fee, the teenager has made an instant impact on the club’s youth team.

-Within the space of four months, the 19-year-old has enjoyed a meteoric rise – getting promoted to the Vizela’s U23 after an awe-inspiring form with the U19 side.
+Within the space of four months, the 19-year-old has enjoyed a meteoric rise – getting promoted to Vizela’s U23 side after awe-inspiring form with the U19 side.

 Editors' Picks